ibm-cloud-docs/watson-assistant/call-extension.md

     - In the **Operation** field, select the operation you want to perform.

-1. Specify values for each of the input parameters that will be sent to the extension.
+1. Specify values for each of the required input parameters.
 To assign a value to a parameter, click the input field for the value:

     [image showing UI for setting parameter values]